 The pandering to the little girl audience is sometimes over the top.
 I will talk about the dogs in a minute, but first I want to talk about the Diamond Castle.
-Adults will quickly realize that a place that has Greek Muses is not a castle at all but a temple.
+Adults will quickly realize that a place that has Greek Muses is not a castle at all, but a temple.
 The villain of the piece called Lydia is clearly the Muse Euterpe.
 While I would not expect young girls to know their Greek mythology, it would not hurt to accidentally educate the little monsters.
-There is nothing wrong with mixing Greek mythology with Medival tropes, but Barbie & the Diamond Castle tried to fit some square pegs in some round holes instead of letting the different groups coexist together.
+There is nothing wrong with mixing Greek mythology with medieval tropes, but Barbie & the Diamond Castle tried to fit some square pegs in some round holes instead of letting the different groups coexist together.

 The Ugly.
 The CGI dragon is ugly, but he is a cute ugly.
 The graphics sometimes make Alexa’s blue dress look like she is hiding a dwarf under there (She is standing, but her legs are as if she was sitting on a chair.)
 The dogs, on the other hand, are another level of Hell.
 At their best, they are too cute and sparkly and can cause proximity diabetes.
-But there is a scene in a tavern where they decide to dance along with the girls’ pop-country tune, and they become Eldritch horrors.
+But there is a scene in a tavern where they dance along with the girls’ pop-country tune, and they become Eldritch horrors.
 Rarely has the medium of film had such terror on screen.
 I don’t know what kind of art or programming failure caused this, but the uncanny valley has a new depth.

 A short break to talk about projecting sexuality and how this is definitely a lesbian love story.

 Before In Conclusion: I very much dislike when people project sexuality on characters and circumstances where none exists.
 But Liana and Alexa are clearly a couple.
-I mean they reject nicely the lads that help them out on the adventure and abandon them by traveling together over a rainbow bridge.
+I mean, they reject nicely the lads that help them out on the adventure and abandon them by traveling together over a rainbow bridge.
 You really can’t spell it out more clearly than that.

 Liana and Alexa also refuse to live in the castle/temple so they can go back to sharing the cabin in the woods where they grow flowers together.
-Keep in mind Barbie is telling this story, and she intends for Liana to be her and Teresa to be Alexa.
+Keep in mind Barbie is telling this story, and she intends for Liana to be herself and Teresa to be Alexa.
 Talk about unconsciously projecting your fantasies.